-BLACKSBURG, Va., April 20, 2012 – Chris Williams, an assistant professor at Virginia Tech with a joint appointment in engineering education and mechanical engineering, one of 60 superior engineers from the United States and Germany, has been invited to lead a session on additive manufacturing, often referred to as 3-D Printing, at the 2013 NAE German-American Frontiers of Engineering Symposium, which will be held in the United States.
+BLACKSBURG, Va., April 20, 2012 – Christopher Williams, assistant professor at Virginia Tech with a joint appointment in engineering education and mechanical engineering, one of 60 superior engineers from the United States and Germany, has been invited to lead a session on additive manufacturing, often referred to as 3-D Printing, at the 2013 NAE German-American Frontiers of Engineering Symposium, which will be held in the United States.

 In March, Williams attended the 2012 German-American Frontiers of Engineering Symposium.
 Topics covered at this year's symposium included energy storage, implantable electronics, robotics for hazardous environments and nanomaterials, and the environment.
 The 2012 meeting was held in Postdam, Germany.